Rohit-Alex/Tsuki-No-Me/README.md

     -> shift() => removes first element.
 Returns the removed element i.e. first element.
 Modifies original array.
     -> unshift() => add at beginning of the array.
 Returns the length of new array.
 Modifies original array.
        To avoid confusion b/w shift and unshift: shift means "sharak/side ho/hatna" so removes first element.
+    -> splice() -> can add, delete or modify the array.
+Returns the removed elements in the form of array.
+Modifies original array.
+    -> sort() -> sort the given array in specific order.
+Modifies the original array.
+    -> reverse() -> reverses the current array and returns the reference of original arr.
+Modifies original array.

     -> at(index) -> returs the element at given index.
 Can take -ve value as well -> concat() -> add element or any array to the operational array -> flat() -> creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
     -> slice() -> same as string method
-    -> reverse() -> reverses the current array and returns the reference of original arr.
-Modifies original array.
-    -> splice() -> can add, delete or modify the array.
-Returns the removed elements in the form of array.
-Modifies original array.
     -> indexOf(element) -> returns 1st index of element.
 If not found returns -1
     -> lastIndexOf() ->  returns 1st index of element from last.
 If not found returns -1 -> includes(searchVal) -> returns true if searchVal found in array else false.

-    Note: These 3 above methods can't be applied to array of objects or array of arrays i.e.(array of non-primitive types)
+    Note: These 4 above methods can't be applied to array of objects or array of arrays i.e.(array of non-primitive types)

-    -> map() -> returns new array of same length which each element getting the values from return value of function.
+    # If want array as returned value:
-    -> filter() -> returns new array of with only that elements for which the function returned true.
+    map() -> with all elements, same length of array with slight modification in each array. filter() -> returns new array with only that elements for which the function returned true.

-    -> every() -> returns true if all the elements returned true from the function or if all the elements satisfied the condition
+    # If want any element
-    -> some() -> returns true if any element returned true from the function.
+    find() -> finds first element in the array findLast() -> finds first element from last in the array

+    # If want the index of an element
-    -> find() -> returns the found element else undefined -> findIndex() -> returns the 1st index of found element else -1
+    findIndex() -> returns the 1st index of found element else -1 findLastIndexOf() -> returns the 1st index from last of found element else -1

+    # If you just want to know (true/false) whether some or every element satisfy a particular condition.
+    every() -> returns true if all the elements returned true from the function or if all the elements satisfied the condition some() -> returns true if any element returned true from the function.
+Koi bhi element hai jo satisfy kare condition

     # Desctructive methods -> alternative non-destructive methods
     push()                 -> [...arr, newValue]